rackspace-cookbooks/mysql-multi/README.md

 -------------------------------

 The libraries (specifically slave_grants and slave_sync) require the mysql2 gem to be installed on the nodes.
-This is currently done within the slave/master recipes.
+This is currently done within the slave/master sample recipes.
 If you are calling these libraries directly you need to ensure you are addressing this requirement.

-It can be addresses with this simple code addition:
+It can be addresses by adding the cookbook `mysql2_chef_gem' to your depends lists as well as adding this code to your recipe:

 ```ruby